cantora/aug/README.md

 the makefile.

 ##license
-[GPLv3](http://www.gnu.org/licenses/gpl-3.0.html).
-See LICENSE or the given url for details.
+ * main source code: [GPLv3](http://www.gnu.org/licenses/gpl-3.0.html).
+See LICENSE or the given URL for details.

+ * plugin headers: [MIT](http://opensource.org/licenses/MIT).
+See the given URL or the source code of the files in the `include` directory.
+(These are licensed permissively so that plugin authors may choose to distribute the aug headers with the plugin source code without being forced into GPL licensing).